Seas program

 • Clinical cases

-• SEAS Advanced Accreditation (SAA): following SA, recognized for people who attended the advanced level course and passed the final exam.
+• SEAS Advanced Accreditation (SAA): following SA, recognised for people who attended the advanced level course and passed the final exam.

 Topics of the SAA

-SEAS Advanced Accreditation (SAA): following SA, recognized for people who attended the advanced level course and passed the final exam.
+SEAS Advanced Accreditation (SAA): following SA, recognised for people who attended the advanced level course and passed the final exam.
 The course lasts 3 days.

-It can be attended between 1 and 5 years from obtaining the SA.
+It can be completed between 1 and 5 years after obtaining the SA.

 The advanced accreditation expires after 5 years.

-The Course includes the Advanced stage of treatment of scoliosis:
+The course includes the advanced stage of treatment for scoliosis:

-• Evolution of the complexity of the exercises and the complexity of the self-correction
+• Evolution of the complexity of the exercises and the complexity of self-correction

-• Simplified self-correction for the application in the daily life
+• Simplified self-correction for application in daily life

-• Brace treatment; Specific exercises and cognitive behavioral approach
+• Brace treatment; Specific exercises and cognitive behavioural approach

-• Sagittal plan alterations; Specific exercises and cognitive-behavioral approach
+• Sagittal plane alterations; Specific exercises and cognitive-behavioural approach

 • Adult scoliosis; SEAS approach